Products To Make Life Easier For Older Adults

 Seniors often fall over at night, mainly due to your older loved one rushing to the toilet in the dark.
 This clever indoor motion sensor light fits into a free plug socket and will automatically illuminate when someone passes within five metres.
 The light stays on for 30 seconds, and it only operates in darkness to save on electricity.

 Ideal if sharing a room with someone and your parent doesn’t want to wake them by turning on the main light, or to light up the corridor.
 It should help to reduce the risk of falls at night, making the home safer for seniors.
-We talk about products like this and more in our guide to the most useful Parkinson’s aids.
+Especially important during lockdown when we can’t see them.

 Adaptive Clothing Makes Getting Dressed Easier